AlecTroemel/objconf/README.md

 - be able to set default values
 - merge config from json file at a given path
 - merge env var's with a namespace.
 Allow nesting object values with underscores.
 Do a best effort conversion of the data type ('false' => boolean)
+- validate the configuration based on a given schema

 ```js
     const Config = require('objconf');